Carcinogenesis/RandomPython/README.md

 go into the commandline and
 >python gethypixelhtml.py (put in link to thread here)

-quotes.txt should have been created in your directory with invisible quotes
+quotes.txt should have been created in your directory with invisible quotes and an html file